kotori-y/pySmash/README.md

 If you have questions or suggestions, please contact: kotori@cbdd.me,and oriental-cds@163.com.<br>Please see the file LICENSE for details about the "MIT" license which covers this software and its associated data and documents.

+## Acknowledgement

+*Thanks to my colleague, [Ziyi](https://github.com/Yangziyi1997), for helping me to complete the writing of document and article.*